 - Información acerca de Desalojos durante el Crisis del COVID-19 para Proveedores de Vivienda

 Please note that the FHCWM cannot assist with evictions.
-However, if you feel that you are being treated differently in your housing, including during an eviction or other housing process, because of your race, color, religion, sex, national origin, familial status, disability, marital status, or age, please contact the Fair Housing Center of West Michigan at 616-451-2980.
+However, if you feel that you are being treated differently in your housing, including during an eviction or other housing process, because of your race, color, religion, sex (including sexual orientation, gender identity), national origin, familial status, disability, marital status, or age, please contact the Fair Housing Center of West Michigan at 616-451-2980.
 Some local cities add source of income or sexual orientation as protected classes.
 Fair Housing laws prohibit:

 - sexual harassment by housing providers